Participatory democracy: Deliberative opinion polls

-Trademarked by Stanford professor James S. Fishkin, deliberative opinion polls allow citizens to develop informed opinions before voting through deliberation.
+Deliberative opinion polls, often associated with a proposal by political scientist James S. Fishkin in 1988, allow citizens to develop informed opinions before voting through deliberation.
 Deliberative polling begins with surveying a random representative sample of citizens to gauge their opinion.
 The same individuals are then invited to deliberate for a weekend in the presence of political leaders, experts, and moderators.
 At the end, the group is surveyed again, and the final opinions are taken to be the conclusion the public would have reached if they had the opportunity to engage with the issue more deeply.
 Philosopher Cristina Lafont, a critic of deliberative opinion polling, argues that the "filtered" (informed) opinion reached at the end of a poll is too far removed from the opinion of the citizenry, delegitimizing the actions based on them.

 Public consultation surveys

 Public consultation surveys are surveys on policy proposals or positions that have been put forward by legislators, government officials, or other policy leaders.
 The entirety of the deliberative process takes place within the survey.
 For each issue, respondents are provided relevant briefing materials and arguments for and against various proposals.
 Respondents then provide their final recommendation.
 Public consultation surveys are primarily done with large representative samples, usually several thousand nationally and several hundred in subnational jurisdictions.

 Public consultation surveys have been used since the 1990s in the US.
 The American Talks Issue Foundation led by Alan Kay played a pioneering role.
 The largest such program is the Program for Public Consultation at the University of Maryland's School of Public Policy, directed by Steven Kull, conducting public consultation surveys on the national level, as well as in states and congressional districts.
 They have gathered public opinion data on over 300 policy proposals that have been put forward by Members of Congress and the Executive Branch, in a variety of areas.
 Such surveys conducted in particular Congressional districts have also been used as the basis for face-to-face forums in congressional districts, in which survey participants and House Congressional Representative discuss the policy proposals and the results of the survey.

-The questionnaires used in the surveys by the Program for Public Consultation, which they call “policymaking simulations”, have also been made available for public use, as educational and advocacy tools.
+The questionnaires used in the surveys by the Program for Public Consultation, which they call "policymaking simulations", have also been made available for public use, as educational and advocacy tools.
 Members of the public can take the policymaking simulations to better understand the proposal, and are given the option to send their policy recommendations to their elected officials in Congress.